mlrun/mlrun/docs/serving/custom-model-serving-class.md

 and aggregate the result), multi-armed-bandit, etc.

 You can use a pre-defined Router class, or write your own custom router.
-Router can route to models on the same function or access models on a separate function.
+Routera can route to models on the same function or access models on a separate function.

-to specify the topology, router class and class args use `.set_topology()` with your function.
+To specify the topology, router class and class args use `.set_topology()` with your function.

-## Creating Model Serving Function (Service)
+## Creating a Model Serving Function (Service)

-In order to provision a serving function we need to create an MLRun function of type `serving` , this can be done by using the `code_to_function()` call from a notebook.
-We can also import an existing serving function/template from the marketplace.
+To provision a serving function you need to create an MLRun function of type `serving`.
+This can be done by using the `code_to_function()` call from a notebook.
+You can also import an existing serving function/template from the marketplace.

 Example (run inside a notebook): this code converts a notebook to a serving function and adding a model to it: